bluedrop-learning-networks/.github/contributing.md

 We use Jira for issue management.
 You can find our Jira board at `bluedrop360.atlassian.net`.
 This is where your tasks will be assigned and where work should be planned out.
 If you encounter a bug, please create a new issue on Jira, providing a clear description and any relevant details.
-Make sure to check for existing issues to avoid duplicates.

 ## Making Changes